 George: I’m thankful that in BC, we live in a place where wilderness still exists and is valued and protected.
 That Canadians are friendly, welcoming and neighbourly people, where cooperation, lending a helping hand to others and playing by the rules are prioritized.
 And that

 Canada places a high value on the social safety net and diversity.

 Maya: I'm thankful that Canada is a country where the importance of respecting our rights and freedoms is emphasized.
 That Canadians are aware of the impacts of climate change and are actively trying to stop it.
 Even though there are incidences of hate in Canada, the country as a whole is welcoming towards all types of people and works to outshine hatred with love.

 Ellen: I'm thankful that in Canada there’s very little racial tension among its diverse population.
-However, I wish the government would stop using the racist term “visible minority” to refer to people of color.
-It diminishes its warm welcome of all kinds of people by singling out people based on their skin color.
+However, I wish the government would stop using the racist term “visible minority” to refer to people of colour.
+It diminishes its warm welcome of all kinds of people by singling out people based on their skin colour.
 In some places in Canada, these ‘visible minorities” are already the majority in their communities.

 Lori: Being in Canada is like being in transit in an international airport; you're always surrounded by an international crowd.
 And can eat international food.

-Judith: Thank you Canada for FREE nature experience in FREE parks that everyone can enjoy, young or old.
+Judith: Thank you Canada for a FREE nature experience in FREE parks that everyone can enjoy, young or old.
 It's a nice pleasure to have in this world for FREE.